saifalattar/Events-app/README.md

 ## main.dart : the main file for running the material app.

-## Demo Video : contains the demo video.
+## Events app.mp4 : the demo video.